Magnus-G/Process/graphic-methods.md

 <a class="popup" href="images/gfx-examples/type-in-photo3.jpg"><img src="images/gfx-examples/type-in-photo3.jpg" alt=""></a>
 </div>

+### Dark layer
-* **Dark layer** over a background image to turn it "monochrome" and to allow text on top of it.
+Over a background image to turn it "monochrome" and to allow text on top of it.

 <div class="img-examples">
 <a class="popup" href="images/gfx-examples/darkened-backimage1.jpg"><img src="images/gfx-examples/darkened-backimage1.jpg" alt=""></a>